dmlc/xgboost/doc/model.md

 L(\theta) = \sum_i[ y_i\ln (1+e^{-\hat{y}_i}) + (1-y_i)\ln (1+e^{\hat{y}_i})]
 ```

-The ***regularization term*** is usually people forget to add.
-The regularization term controls the complexity of the model, this helps us to avoid overfitting.
+The ***regularization term*** is what people usually forget to add.
+The regularization term controls the complexity of the model, which helps us to avoid overfitting.
-This sounds a bit abstract, let us consider the following problem in the following picture.
+This sounds a bit abstract, so let us consider the following problem in the following picture.
 You are asked to *fit* visually a step function given the input data points
 on the upper left corner of the image, which solution among the tree you think is the best fit?

 ![Step function](img/step_fit.png)